rockwillck/OpLang/README.md

 #### and / or
 Aliases for && / ||
 ## Running OpLang
 To run OpLang, clone this repository and serve its contents using any static file server.
+Open the `console.html` file and edit the file prefix in `OpLang.run("example")` to the name of your project.
+The files in your project should be `PROJECTNAME.oph` or `PROJECTNAME.opl`.

 If you use Visual Studio Code, the Live Reload extension works well.
 ## Roadmap
 OpLang is in a pre-alpha state right now, meaning it is not meant to be used.
 ### Preprocessors